TrellixVulnTeam/swahilipython_SCMU/Doc/installing/index.rst

 ----------------------------

-Python has typically relied heavily on source based distribution, with end users being expected to compile extension modules from source as part of the installation process.
+Python has typically relied heavily on source based distribution, with end users being expected to compile extension modules kutoka source as part of the installation process.

 With the introduction of support for the binary ``wheel`` format, and the